 How do backend integrations work?

-In the above example, the restaurant uses a backend integration on their website that links to their reservation system, enabling it to instantly pull the data from your reservation based on your last name and cancel it.
+In the case of canceling a reservation, the restaurant uses a backend integration on their website that links to their reservation management system.
+This means can use personal details (like your last name or email address) to instantly pull the data on your reservation and cancel it.

-If NLP is what distinguishes intelligent virtual agents from rules-based chatbots by understanding and responding accurately and naturally to your customers, then backend integrations take your automated support to the next level by letting your IVA act based on that understanding.
+If NLP is what distinguishes AI-powered bots from traditional rules-based chatbots by understanding and responding accurately and naturally to your customers, then backend integrations take your automated support to the next level by letting your bot act based on that understanding.

 Find out more about backend integrations

-The most seamless way to pair a virtual agent with backend integrations is using a headless automation solution: Unlike all-in-one chatbots that come with their own widget, the frontend (what users see and interact with) and backend of the system (the server side where data is stored) are decoupled in a headless virtual agent platform.
+The most seamless way to pair an AI-powered bot with backend integrations is using a headless automation solution.
+Unlike all-in-one chatbots that come with their own widget, the frontend (what users see and interact with) and backend of the system (the server side where data is stored) are decoupled in a headless support automation platform.
 This makes integrating with other systems much easier, and much less risky.

-Backend integrations work across industries, and with any type of backend software: Whether you’re working with an OMS (order management systems), ERP (enterprise resource planning), POS (point of sale software) or all three plus 12 other applications – an intelligent virtual agent (IVA) can collect data from all of them and share it with customers in human-centric conversation flows.
+Backend integrations work across industries, and with any type of backend software: whether you’re working with an OMS (order management systems), ERP (enterprise resource planning), POS (point of sale software) or all three plus 12 other applications — an AI chatbot can collect data from all of them and share it with customers in human-centric conversation flows.
 The same goes for email and messaging automation.
 AI-powered virtual agents can recognize and classify customer queries, then reply with messages based on info gathered via an API.